gwijthoff/emoji_article/emoji_notes.md

 - platforms
 - systems

-3. how are emoji language, objects, things > what do emoji tell us about how people have always communicated with things and systems
+3. how are emoji language, objects, things > what do emoji tell us about how people have always communicated with things and systems.
+Connection between language and objects, material origins of writing.

 - examples of ancient token systems, characters that Unicode can't about (Indonesian example)
 - transition into new ways that people communicate through mobile devices -- "fingered speech," such a great phrase